 - Management is about overseeing things and making sure they stay on track.

 - Training focuses on learning new knowledge.

 - Coaching is about developing skills, improving performance and/or changing behaviors.

-“An interactive process to help individuals and organizations develop more rapidly and produce more satisfying results; improving other’s ability to set goals, take action, make better decisions and make full use of their natural strengths.”
+The International Coaching Federation defines coaching as:“An interactive process to help individuals and organizations develop more rapidly and produce more satisfying results; improving other’s ability to set goals, take action, make better decisions and make full use of their natural strengths.”

 It’s not about telling someone what to do, but about helping them look at different ways to achieve better results.
 When done well, sales coaching can drive sales’ productivity and effectiveness.

 The first step in helping managers learn how to become an effective sales coach is to develop a sales coaching framework.
 But beware, there is no one-size-fits-all solution because every business is different.
 To work out what your coaching framework should include why not ask your sales reps what they need.
 Speak to your sales managers to find out what they would find useful, and ask your executives about the overall objectives.